Childcare Volunteer Project in the Philippines - Palawan

 In the Philippines many young children are missing out on early childhood education.
 Kindergartens and schools are often under-resourced and struggle to provide quality care and teaching to their students.
 Volunteers can help local teachers give their students the kind of lessons and attention they need to develop and thrive.

-While other childcare volunteer projects involve general care and playing games, as a Kindergarten volunteer in the Philippines you’ll be more focused on working in the classroom.
+While other childcare volunteer projects involve general care and playing games, as a Childcare volunteer in the Philippines you’ll be more focused on working in the classroom.
 You’ll follow the government curriculum, but lessons are conducted in an exciting and practical way through basic drawing, painting and playing – with an essential focus on having fun.
 Volunteer duties can vary but usually include teaching:

 - Arts and crafts